-] Require

-\boxtimes Recommend

-Neither required nor recommend
+☐ Require☐ Recommend☐ Neither require nor recommend

 C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.